Japanese encephalitis

 Clinical signs

-Most infections with JEV are subclinical, meaning the animal is infected but shows no signs of disease.
-Clinical disease in animals is most commonly associated with pigs and horses; reports of disease in other species are rare.
+Most animal infections with JEV are subclinical, meaning the animal is infected but shows no signs of disease.
+Among susceptible animal species, clinical disease is most commonly seen in pigs and occasionally horses—reports of disease in other species are rare.

 Pigs